FAQs for Prospective Computer Science Students

 The job profile of computer scientists is multifaceted.
 It goes from software development to hardware design, from consulting and management to education and research.
 Many of our students launch their own startup company.
 Graduates from JKU work in key positions in business and research, many of them also made a successful career abroad.
 JKU and its Computer Science department are know for their practical orientations and have an excellent reputation both in Austria and abroad.

-A survey found out that 44% of our graduates work in software development, 19% in industry, 13% in research, 6% in banking and general services, and 5% in education.
+A survey found out that 54% of our graduates work in software development, 18% in research, and 8% founded a startup.

 What is the typical salary?